stuart-srjc/CS12-Labs/cs12Lib/README.md

 #### Preconditions: 	a byte array must exist with the desired output
 #### 			rsi must point to the address of the byte array to read
 ####			rdx must contain the value of the number of characters to write to stdout
-#### Postconditions: 	The byte array pointed to by the rdi will have been printed to stdout
+#### Postconditions: 	The byte array pointed to by the rsi will have been printed to stdout
 #### 			Registers rax, rbx, rcx, rdx, rsi and rdi are unchanged after the call
 ```
 ; Data